-Children who have ADHD are more likely than other kids to experience other mental health problems.
-A recent study followed kids with from the age of 8 into adulthood.
-It found that those with ADHD are at greater risk for behavioral issues, learning differences, anxiety, depression, substance abuse and self-injury.
+Children with ADHD are more likely than other kids to experience other mental health problems.
+Research shows they’re at greater risk for behavior issues, anxiety, depression, substance abuse, and self-injury.
 Adolescence is when kids with ADHD are most at risk of developing another issue.

-The most common problems in kids with ADHD are defiant and aggressive behavior.
-This includes refusing (more often than other children) to follow directions from parents or teachers.
-Kids may have emotional outbursts when asked to do things they find difficult or challenging.
+The most common problems in kids with ADHD are behavior issues.
+These include refusing (more often than other kids) to follow directions from parents or teachers and having emotional outbursts when asked to do things they find difficult or challenging.

-Kids who have ADHD tend to become defiant in particular situations, notes Dr. Vasco Lopes, a specialist in ADHD and disruptive behaviors.
-These situations include being expected to do things like homework, go to bed, stop playing a game, sit down and eat dinner.
-These situations are difficult for them to tolerate because of the deficits that are a part of ADHD.
+Kids with ADHD tend to get defiant in certain situations.
+For example, when they’re expected to do homework, go to bed, stop playing a game, or sit down and eat dinner.
+These situations are hard for them to tolerate because of the difficulties that are part of ADHD.
 These include:

 When defiance becomes a disorder